JarekE/PretrainingForDiffusionMRI/readme.md

 For any questions concerning the code, please feel free to open an issue.

-Details on the method and implementations can be found in the paper XXX.
+Details on the method and implementations can be found in the paper "Diffusion MRI Specific Pretraining by Self-Supervision on an Auxiliary Dataset".

 ## Overview